sudoswap/lssvm/README.md

 Things left to do:

-- []: Write `Router` contract
-- []: More tests to ensure math invariants hold
+- More tests to ensure math invariants hold
-- []: More tests to ensure that role permissions work as intended
+- More tests to ensure that role permissions work as intended
-- []: More tests to ensure that idSet always tracks NFT IDs in/out (if missing enumerable)
+- More tests to ensure that idSet always tracks NFT IDs in/out (if missing enumerable)

 Liquidity providers us `LSSVMPairFactory` to deploy a minimal proxy `LSSVMPair` for a specific NFT collection.
 From there, the deployed pool maintains its own ETH/NFT inventory.
 Users can then call the various `swap` functions on the pool to trade ETH/NFTs.